voostindie/markdown-from-template/README.md

 This is a simple tool to create Markdown files at specific locations on your filesystem from [Liquid](https://shopify.github.io/liquid/) templates.
 This tool prompts you for each variable in the used template, creates a file and returns the path to the file just created.

+(In hindsight I should probably have called this tool "TFT: Text from Template", because there's nothing special for Markdown in it.
+I might just do that in the future.)

 ## Prerequisites

 A working Mac running an actual version of macOS.